Analysis of AI-Generated Metaphysical Frameworks

 Model Organization Framework Name Primary Position

-Claude Opus 4.6 Anthropic Relational Process Ontology Process/relational, pan-experiential
+Claude Opus 4.8 Anthropic Relational Process Realism Process/relational, emergentist

 GPT-OSS 120B OpenAI Process-Information-Relational Metaphysics Dual-aspect monism, process